njgeorge000158/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/README.TECHNICAL.md

 If the folders, logs and images, are not present, the IPython notebook will create them.
 The folder, resources, holds input files for the IPython Notebook; the folder, logs, contains log files from testing the IPython Notebook; and the folder, images, has the PNG image files of the IPython Notebook's tables and plots.

 To place the IPython notebook in Log Mode or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-In Log Mode, the program writes that information to the log file in the folder, logs.
+In Log Mode, the notebook writes that information to the log file in the folder, logs.
 If the program is in Image Mode, it writes all DataFrames, hvplot maps, and matplotlib plots to PNG files to the folder, images.

 ----